Systolic volume of homology classes: Manifolds with singularities as extrema of the systolic volume

-\begin{theorem} Let $G$ be a finitely presentable group and $\a \in H_m(G, \Z)$ be a homology class of dimension $m \geq 3$.
+\begin{proposition} Let $G$ be a finitely presentable group and $\a \in H_m(G, \Z)$ be a homology class of dimension $m \geq 3$.
 Suppose that there exists a normal representation of the class $\a$ by an admissible geometric cycle $(X,f)$.
 Then